 - A word on that.....
 I don't always choose ingredients based on their nutrition.
 Sometimes it feels equally as important to simply choose them based on how they make us feel.
 Because even if I'm in the mood for a sweet treat, knowing that it may leave me tired and in a sugar coma actually detracts from the enjoyment.
 I don't like that sluggish, icky feeling, and a few bites of something delicious really isn't worth it most of the time.

 - Instead of all-purpose flour I chose spelt flour for these cookies.
 Sure, it’s still a refined grain (not in its whole state), but spelt does provide a bit more protein, at least four times as much fiber, and some micronutrients.
 Plus, the slightly nutty flavor is nice and pairs well with peanuts and chocolate.

-- For the chocolate, choose a good quality bar of dark chocolate in the 60-70% cacao range.
-Chopping it yourself (versus using chocolate chips or chunks, which hold their shape) is how you get melty, gooey, irresistible pools of chocolate. **If you strictly avoid oil and refined sugar, you may want to omit the chocolate and simply enjoy these as a peanut butter cookie.
+- For the chocolate, choose a good quality bar of dark chocolate in the 65-70% cacao range.
+Chopping it yourself (versus using chocolate chips or chunks, which hold their shape) is how you get melty, gooey, irresistible pools of chocolate. **If you strictly avoid oil and refined sugar, you can omit the chocolate and simply enjoy these as a peanut butter cookie.

 - Preheat the oven and prep two baking sheets.